japila-books/spark-sql-internals/docs/logical-operators/AnalyzeTableCommand.md

 `run` requests the session-specific `SessionCatalog` for the link:spark-sql-SessionCatalog.adoc#getTableMetadata[metadata] of the <<tableIdent, table>> and makes sure that it is not a view (aka _temporary table_).

-NOTE: `run` uses the input `SparkSession` to access the session-specific link:SparkSession.md#sessionState[SessionState] that in turn gives access to the current link:spark-sql-SessionState.adoc#catalog[SessionCatalog].
+NOTE: `run` uses the input `SparkSession` to access the session-specific link:SparkSession.md#sessionState[SessionState] that in turn gives access to the current link:SessionState.md#catalog[SessionCatalog].

 [[total-size-stat]][[row-count-stat]]
 `run` computes the link:spark-sql-CommandUtils.adoc#calculateTotalSize[total size] and, without <<noscan, NOSCAN>> flag, the link:spark-sql-dataset-operators.adoc#count[row count] statistics of the table.